useverto/alpha-interface/.github/README.md

 ## Guide

 To build/use the service on localhost, you will have to download Node, and install the yarn package manager (`npm i -g yarn`).
-When you have these, clone this repository and run `yarn install` to add the required dependencies.
+When you have these, clone this repository and run `yarn` to add the required dependencies.
 Below, you will see the available commands to test/build the project.

 ### Libraries